Harriet Taylor Mill

 Mill acknowledges that Taylor Mill had very little to do with his first major work, A System of Logic (first published in 1843), or with his discussions of the more technical aspects of political economy.
 Her areas of interest, clearly, were moral and social-political philosophy.
 Within these areas, though, Mill almost seems to suggest that his entire project is that of systematizing Taylor Mill’s insights and incorporating them within a utilitarian framework.

 Just as the people who knew Taylor Mill formed wildly divergent conclusions about her abilities, so too have different interpreters reached wildly different conclusions about the scope and significance of her influence on Mill.
-Some of Mill's interpreters are skeptical that Taylor Mill really made much difference to his writings.
-H. O. Pappe, for example, concludes his monograph John Stuart Mill and the Harriet Taylor Myth by questioning whether Taylor Mill introduced any substantial alterations whatsoever into the pattern of Mill's thought.
+Some of Mill’s interpreters are skeptical that Taylor Mill really made much difference to his writings.
+H. O. Pappe, for example, questions whether Taylor Mill introduced any substantial alterations whatsoever into the pattern of Mill’s thought.

 [Taylor Mill’s] early writings evince her dependence on Mill.
 For the later period of their partnership we have no valid evidence to show that Harriet turned Mill’s mind toward new horizons or gave an unexpected significance to his thought….
 Mill without Harriet would still have been Mill.
 Mill married to George Eliot (or to Mary Wollstonecraft—permitting the anachronism) might have been transformed.
 Mary Ann Evans might have given him something new by way of independent thought and deeper feeling.
 Yet, considering her equality of stature, there would have been no need for him in masochistic guilt to magnify her contribution.
 (1960, 47–8)